-Background: One of my favorite things to grill is fresh corn.
+One of my favorite things to grill is fresh corn.
 It’s really a great food right off the grill, but I use it most in its leftover form, always having several ears in the refrigerator.
-I include it in omelets with chorizo, ham bone chowder, rice, orzo, and many other dishes, and it’s a relatively inexpensive way to stretch a food dollar.
+We include it in omelets with chorizo, ham bone chowder, rice, orzo, and many other dishes, and it’s a relatively inexpensive way to stretch a food dollar when in season.

 4 ears fresh corn